Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Conclusion

 \section{Conclusion}

-In this paper, we address the need for a comprehensive comparative evaluation of existing probability-based prompt selection methods, which have been proposed and evaluated under varying conditions and datasets.
+In this paper, we address the need for a comprehensive evaluation to compare the existing probability-based prompt selection methods, which have been proposed and evaluated under varying conditions and datasets.
 To achieve this, we introduce a unified evaluation setup to compare these methods, conduct a thorough evaluation, and develop a unified framework of the existing probability-based prompt selection methods.
-Our analysis within this unified framework has provided insights into the relationships between existing methods, enabling the development of several combinational variants that improve performance.
-Furthermore, our research on probability calibration has revealed the limitations of existing calibration methods and led to the proposal of an enhanced calibration method, Calibration By Marginalization.
+Our analysis within this unified framework has provided insights into the relationship among existing methods, enabling the development of several combinational variants that improve performance.
+Furthermore, our research on probability calibration has revealed the limitations of existing calibration methods and led to the proposal of an enhanced calibration method, Calibration By Marginalization (CBM).
 CBM not only significantly improves prompt selection performance but also demonstrates robust answer selection enhancement across multiple datasets.
 We hope that our unified setup provides a foundation for fair evaluation between various prompt selection methods and that our findings yield deeper insights into probability-based prompt selection.